onitake/canhat/README.md

 should not be soldered.

 It is also possible to power the 5V rail directly from the J5 connector.
-Solder a 0Ω jumper into R10 to achieve this.
+Solder a 0Ω jumper into R10 to achieve this and leave out F2, D7, U4, L1, C9,
+C10, C12 and C13.
+For additional voltage stability on the bus transceiver, C12 can be added if desired.

-:warning: **Only solder R10 if you want to power the circuit with 5V directly!**
+:warning: **Only solder R10 if you want to power the circuit by 5V directly!**

 When using the step-down converter, the input polarity is protected by D7.
+However, because the negative terminal is directly connected to the ground plane and the CAN bus ground, polarity reversal may still lead to a short-circuit via other bus components.

 ## Cabling and Termination

 It is recommended to use twisted pair or star quad cabling to connect other CAN nodes.
-With star quad cables, connect opposite wires to the same terminal for better noise resistance.
+With star quad cables, connect opposite wires together to the same terminal for better noise resistance.

+Use shielded cable if possible and make sure all CAN bus componentes share a common ground.
+To facilitate connecting the bus ground, there is a ground terminal for each CAN connection, marked with an earth sign (⏚).

 If the Raspberry Pi is the last node in a chain, attach a 120Ω termination resistor to the terminals marked with a downwards arrow (↓).

-:warning: **Note the polarity on the terminals!**
+:warning: **Note the polarity on the terminals!
+CAN does not support swapping the H/L pins.**

-The ground terminals to the side of the CAN lines aren't always necessary.
-Consider ground loops in your whole system and consult the CAN specification before connecting them.
+## GPIO Pins

+For added convenience, 4 Raspberry Pi GPIO pins are available via an optional connector on the board.
+If you would like to use them, solder the J3 header.

+R11, R12, R13, R14 are optional pull-up resistors.
+When using the GPIO lines
+as external inputs, you can solder 1k-10k resistors into them.
+A ground pin for toggling the logic level is available on the pin header.

+The 4 GPIO lines are: GPIO19, GPIO20, GPIO21, GPIO26.
+GPIO19-21 are also
+available for SPI, but this requires custom configuration and is outside the scope of the CAN HAT.

+Note: To actually use the GPIO pins, you must edit eeprom_settings.txt to suit your custom configuration, or enable the GPIO pins from user space after booting the Raspberry Pi.

 ## Integration